1. Get started

 • Courses

-• Online events
+• Online events, conferences...

-However, there are some scenarios in which the app has limited capabilities or is not helpful at all.
-For instance, American college requires different scheduling software.
+However, there are scenarios in which the app has limited capabilities or is not helpful.
+For instance, American college may require different scheduling software.
 Also, the app won't assign activities for you.
-Instead, you are in the full control when managing activities and the app helps in finding the optimal time slots for already assigned activities by avoiding conflicts and resolving constraints such as forbidden positions for part-time teachers and similar.
-Also, the app will help you to quickly change allocation (via bulk edit) and try different options to see what works for you, but again, it won't do any assignment for you.
-One example could be when you want the app to optimize the number of students and reschedule them in some other activities.
-This is something you need to do manually, e.g. assign students to different groups and control the number of students in these groups on your own so they are optimal based on your requirements.
-The only exception to 'no assignment rule' is when you specify 'Alternative rooms' then if the desired room is unavailable, the generator will try to allocate the activity in alternative rooms.
+Instead, users have full control over managing activities and the app helps in finding the optimal time slots for already assigned activities by resolving conflicts and constraints such as forbidden positions for part-time teachers and similar.
+The app will help you to quickly change allocation (via bulk edit) and try different options to see what works for you, but again, it won't do any assignment for you.
+The only exception is when specifying Alternative rooms, in such cases, if the desired room is unavailable, the generator will attempt to allocate the activity in alternative rooms.

-When in doubt please contact us and tell us more about your scheduling requirements.
+When in doubt, please contact us, and tell us more about your scheduling requirements.

 Data questions